sauvikbiswas/Y-Finance/posts/basics-save.md

 ## There are only two kinds of instruments

 You read that right.
 There are only two kinds of instruments you should be bothered about.
 They are known as **Debt** and **Equity**.
+(This classification is based on the asset classes of the instruments.
+There are other ways to classify financial instruments.)

-A debt instrument is a loan that you have given to a financial institution.
+A debt instrument (or strictly, a debt-based instrument) is a loan that you have given to a financial institution.
 The financial institution guarantees a fixed return at the end of the tenure.
 It is easy to identify such instruments as the financial institution will tell you upfront how much you would be getting at the end of the tenure.
 Savings, Fixed Deposit, Provident Funds, Bonds, etc. are all debt instruments.
 Even hard cash hoarded at home can be thought of as a debt instrument with zero return.
 (Zero is still a fixed amount!)

-An equity instrument is like buying a fraction of a business.
+An equity instrument (or strictly, an equity-based instrument) is like buying a fraction of a business.
 There is no guaranteed return.
 If the business does well, you will get a good return and vice versa.
 Instruments such as stocks, gold, land, etc. are dependent on how the market values them and so does your return on the investment.

-A mutual fund pools in a lot of money from many investors, selects instruments based on its strategy and invests in them.
-Often there are fund managers who make the the decision of what the fund allocation should be amongst all the individual instruments.
-They take decisions of altering these allocations based on the nature of the fund and the prospect of each individual instrument.
+Before we proceed, here is something you should know about mutual funds.
+A mutual fund pools in a lot of money from many investors, selects instruments based on some strategy and invests in them.
+Often there are fund managers who devise a strategy; they decide over what should be the fund allocation amongst all individual instruments; they alter these allocations based on the nature of the fund and the prospect of each individual instrument.
 We will dive deeper into mutual funds later.
-For the time being, all you must know is that mutual funds can be equity-oriented, debt-oriented or a mixture of both (also known as a balanced or hybrid fund).
+For the time being, all you must know is that mutual funds can be equity-based, debt-based or a mixture of both.
+The last kind is commonly known as a balanced or hybrid fund.

 ## Classifying save-buckets

 Unlike the spend-buckets, you don't have to do a rigorous classification at this stage.
 Create spend-buckets that make sense to you.
 You might call a bucket *PPF* for public provident fund, *MF-Equity*, *MF-Hybrid*, and *MF-Debt* for corresponding mutual funds, *Stocks* for direct stock acquisition, and so on.

 Chances are that if you are doing this, you might have never invested based on any financial system.
-Your save-buckets would drastically change once you have a system in place.
+If that is true, your save-buckets might drastically change once you have a system in place.
 It is alright to go gentle on the classification for the time-being.